randym32/Blackwood.Core/Documentation/articles/charting.md

 ```

-## ChartAnnotation<T>
+## ChartAnnotation&lt;IndexType, DurationType&gt;

-`ChartAnnotation<T>` represents a span annotation on a chart, intended to
+`ChartAnnotation<IndexType, DurationType>` represents a span annotation on a chart,
-highlight time periods, ranges, or regions of interest.
+intended to highlight time periods, ranges, or regions of interest.
+Use
+`ChartAnnotation<T>` when the index and duration share the same type, or specify
+both generic arguments when they differ (for example, DateTime index with a
+TimeSpan duration).

 ### Creating Annotations